dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 ### HTTPS_Ports

-The HTTPS ports to listen on for HTTPS connections.
+The ports to listen on for HTTPS connections.

 **Key**: `https_ports`
 **Type**: `string`